Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thin results

 With the acceleration defined, we calculate positions of the edges after the source has turned off with,

 and the velocities,

-We refer to this method for governing the mesh edges and velocities as the ``thin square source mesh''.
-An example $x$ vs $t$ diagram of the mesh edges is given in Figure \ref{fig:xvst} for clarification.
+We refer to this method for governing the mesh edges and velocities as the ``thin square source mesh''. \wgb{E}xample $x$ vs $t$ diagram\wgb{s} of the mesh edges \wgb{are} given in Figure \ref{fig:xvst} for clarification. \wgb{Figure \ref{subfig:edgesearly} shows the Legendre spacing of the edges inside the source and the clustering of edges outside the source around the wavefront and Figure \ref{subfig:edgeslate} shows how the edges relax into an even pattern at later times.}

 After completing the necessary steps of defining a source, choosing a functional form for the temperature, and defining a mesh, we may present our results for this problem.
-Tables \ref{tab:su_square_phi} and \ref{tab:su_square_e} give our solutions for the same points and evaluation times as in Table 1 and 2 of \cite{SU19971035}.
-The convergence results for the coefficient expansions of these results are plotted in Figures \ref{fig:su_square_convergence} and \ref{fig:su_square_s2_convergence} .
-The solutions at a few selected times are plotted in Figure \ref{fig:su_square_solutions} For each case, a moving mesh and the uncollided source was used except in the $S_2$ solution at times greater than $t_0$ since the $S_2$ uncollided solution becomes sharp and difficult to resolve via quadrature.
+Tables \ref{tab:su_square_phi} and \ref{tab:su_square_e} give our solutions, with digits that agree bolded, for the same points and evaluation times as in Table 1 and 2 of \cite{SU19971035}.
+The convergence results for the coefficient expansions of these results are plotted in Figures \ref{fig:su_square_convergence} and \ref{fig:su_square_s2_convergence}.
+The solutions at a few selected times are plotted in Figure \ref{fig:su_square_solutions}\wgb{.} For each case, a moving mesh and the uncollided source was used except in the $S_2$ solution at times greater than $t_0$\wgb{,} since the $S_2$ uncollided solution becomes sharp and difficult to resolve via quadrature.
 In these cases, the standard square source was integrated.

-The convergence results (Figures \ref{fig:su_square_convergence} and \ref{fig:su_square_s2_convergence}) show that for this problem, $S_2$ is considerably smoother at early times.
+The convergence results show that for this problem, $S_2$ is considerably smoother at early times.
 Twice as many spatial divisions were required at early times in the full transport solution $256$ to achieve similar levels of convergence to the $S_2$ solutions.
 Both cases exhibited similar behavior over time.
 At early times the significantly nonsmooth uncollided flux induced discontinuities in the material energy density and required far more spatial divisions to resolve, stiffening the problem and limiting the number of basis functions that could reasonably be used in the solution.
 After the source turned off, the solution smoothed and equilibrated locally (complete equilibrium is impossible with an infinite material).
-The solution became smoother and could easily be resolved with fewer spaces and more basis functions.
+The solution became smoother and could easily be resolved with fewer \wgb{spatial cells} and more basis functions.
 We also note that at later times after the source has turned off, the full transport and $S_2$ solutions become more similar.